JoeGruffins/dcrkeystoneprop/prop.md

 Keystone recently added xmr and is starting to take off.
 It would be good to get in on the ground floor.
 In a future prop we may be able to add hardware staking finally.
 This has not been possible with trezor and ledger due to extreme feet dragging on their part.
-Cake will also be adding keystone support, so this goes hand in hand with that effort as well.
+Cake will also be adding Keystone support, so this goes hand in hand with that effort as well.

 # QR Codes

 Decrediton has support for Ledger and Trezor hardware wallets over usb.
-However, the keystone wallet only gets and receives data over QR Code.
+However, the Keystone wallet only gets and receives data over QR Code.
 This means it isn't great for use with desktop wallets.
 In order to ensure the user has a camera to read data from Keystone we are planning to add support on our side to cryptopower.